mq1/iso2wbfs/README.md

 # iso2wbfs

-A simple library / command-line tool to convert Nintendo Wii / GameCube Disc images to WBFS.
+A simple library / command-line tool to convert Nintendo Wii / GameCube Disc images for playing on Wiis.

 This is only a thin wrapper around [NOD](https://github.com/encounter/nod)